Lilli Tagger: 2025: WTA Tour and top 200 debuts, first final

-In March 2025, Tagger won her first ITF Circuit singles title defeating Lois Boisson in a two-set final in Terrassa, Spain.
+In March, Tagger won her first ITF Circuit singles title defeating Lois Boisson in a straight-sets final in Terrassa, Spain.

-In October 2025, Tagger was given a wildcard entry to make her WTA Tour debut at the Jiangxi Open, recording wins over fellow WTA debutant Zhu Chenting, Elisabetta Cocciaretto and Tamara Korpatsch to make it through to the semifinals, where she fought back from three match points down to overcome second seed and defending champion, Viktorija Golubic, in three sets to become the first player born in 2008 to reach a WTA Tour final.
-In the championship match she lost to Anna Blinkova in straight sets.
-Despite her defeat, she reached a new career-high ranking in the top 200 at world No. 156, on 3 November 2025.
+In October, Tagger was given a wildcard entry to make her WTA Tour debut at the Jiangxi Open, recording wins over fellow tour debutante Zhu Chenting, Elisabetta Cocciaretto and Tamara Korpatsch to make it through to the semifinals, where she fought back from three match points down to overcome second seed and defending champion, Viktorija Golubic, in three sets to become the first player born in 2008 to reach a WTA Tour final.
+In the championship match, she lost to Anna Blinkova in straight sets.
+Despite her defeat, she reached a new career-high ranking in the top 200, at world No. 156, on 3 November 2025.

+2026: WTA 1000 and top 100 debuts

+Tagger entered her first WTA 125 final at the Mumbai Open, losing to Mananchaya Sawangkaew in straight sets.

+In March, she received a wildcard entry to make her WTA 1000 tournament main-draw debut at the Indian Wells Open and defeated Varvara Gracheva in the first round in straight sets.
+She lost to world No. 34, Maria Sakkari, in the second round.

+At the Miami Open, where she also received a wildcard for her debut at the event, Tagger defeated German qualifier Ella Seidel, before losing to 11th seed Ekaterina Alexandrova.

+At her home tournament, the Upper Austria Linz Open, Tagger, again competing with a wildcard, defeated fellow wildcard entrant Paula Badosa and then third seed and world No. 21, Liudmila Samsonova, to reach her second WTA Tour quarterfinal, the first on clay and at the WTA 500-level.
+She lost to Anastasia Potapova in the round of the last eight.
+As a result of her run, she reached world No. 97 in the WTA singles rankings on 13 April 2026, making her the sixth teenager and the youngest player in the top 100.

+In May, Tagger made her French Open main-draw debut, but lost in the first round to 32nd seed Wang Xinyu, in three sets.